 They wouldn’t get their chance.
 The enemy was prepared.
 As soon as the ceiling of the ship had been cut, they simply let the ten-ton steel object fall into the cabin below.
 Passengers screamed as smoke filled the compartment.
 Guns erupted upwards shooting at anything that dared enter, but it was too late.
 The filter on her suit was never calibrated to remove the toxin emitted from the smoke grenades that now filled her lungs.

 Losing control of her body, Tamara fell hard to the ground.
 As her vision faded she could see Red standing tall, firing his weapon.
 Then everything was black.

 Fluffy white clouds drifted across a deep blue sky.
 The sun peaked out just long enough to expose the hundreds of workers below to its warmth and then dipped behind another meandering monster.
-It was midday and Tamara was starving; but she had not yet reached her quota and lunch was served proportionate to the amount of fruit an individual picked.
+It was midday and Tamara was starving, but she had not yet reached her quota and lunch was served proportionately to the amount of fruit an individual picked.